Empowering local officials to create thriving communities

 Get Involved

-CHAPA’s free, transformative fellowship involves a time commitment of roughly 25 hours over the course of 6 months.
-Fellows are expected to attend all cohort meetings and workshops.
-Monthly cohort sessions and monthly seminars will be held virtually.
-There will be two in-person events.
+CHAPA’s free fellowship involves a time commitment of roughly 25 hours over the course of 6 months.

-The first cohort of the Massachusetts Housing Leadership Academy will run from January through June 2026.
+Thirty-two Housing Leadership Fellows are currently participating in the first semester of the Massachusetts Housing Leadership Academy.
+The second semester will run from June to December 2026.

 Nominate a Leader